th2-net/th2-codec/README.md

 ## Message routing

-Schema API allows configuring routing streams of messages via links between connections and filters on pins.
+The schema API allows to configure routing streams of messages via links between connections and filters on pins.
 Let's consider some examples of routing in codec box.

 ### Split on 'publish' pins

-For example, you have got big source data stream, and you want to split them on some pins via session alias.
+For example, you got a big source data stream, and you want to split them into some pins via session alias.
 You can declare multiple pins with attributes ['decoder_out', 'parsed', 'publish'] and filters instead of common pin or in addition to it.
 Every decoded messages will be direct to all declared pins and will send to MQ only if pass filter.